 Are you trying to fetch the actual stage width or height of your project on startup and are getting weird results ?
 Perhaps it reports a width of 500 and a height of 375 ?
 If that’s the case, read on, I might have a solution for you.
 Continue reading

 MIDI note numbers are the unique numbers assigned to each note in the MIDI system.
-The MIDI numbering scheme uses 8 bits to identify all the notes.
-Therefore, there are 128 notes (28) that can be assigned in MIDI.
-Which note is which is not always straightforward.
+The MIDI numbering scheme uses 7 bits to identify all the notes.
+This means there are 128 notes (27) that can be assigned in MIDI.
+However, knowing which note is which is not always straightforward.
 Let’s take a look at how Apple did it in Logic Studio 9.
 Continue reading

 As some of you may already know, it is possible to use an alternative scale tuning in Apple’s Logic Pro version 7, 8 and 9.
 If you tried creating completely custom user scales, though, you probably had a hard time fiddling with cents adjustments.
 There is a better way… Continue reading